Algorithmic Shadow Spectroscopy: Shot noise propagation

 \subsection{Dimensionality reduction of periodic signals}

-We now illustrate the utility of the dimensionality reduction approach introduced in \cref{sec:postproc} for the simple analytical model that we introduced in \cref{app:spectral_density}.
+Here we build a simple analytical model to understand how shot noise affects the dimensionality reduction approach introduced in \cref{sec:postproc}.
 First, let us write the phase-shifted cosine function in \cref{eq:simple_signal} as a linear combination of cosine and sine functions as